Dean’s Award for

 The following information should be provided for each candidate who is nominated.

-- Letter of nomination from a faculty member providing a complete explanation of how the nominee has excelled in instructional responsibilities.
+- Letter of nomination from a faculty member providing an explanation of how the nominee has excelled in instructional responsibilities.
 This letter should describe instructional activities or other direct interactions with students, evidence of scholarship including innovations in teaching, examples of new courses (if any), student organizations advised, service on teaching-related committees, and professional development activities related to teaching.
 Self-nominations will be accepted.

 - Brief curriculum vita, documenting academic credentials, overall experience in teaching and any formal recognition for teaching excellence, including awards.